Child Sex Abuse – Helping a Child Who Has Been Sexually Abused

 In all situations where you trust another adult to care for your child, it’s critical to know the warning signs of child sexual abuse to protect your child, stop the abuse, and help your child heal.

-Warning Signs & Symptoms of Child Sexual Abuse or Molestation
+Warning Signs & Symptoms of Child Molestation or Child Sexual Abuse

 Sometimes, it’s difficult to spot the warning signs of child sex abuse.
 Perpetrators often take measures to prevent the child from disclosing the abuse.
 Often, though, you can observe certain physical, behavioral, and emotional signs.

 Physically, if your child has a sexually transmitted infection (STI), it’s likely they may have been the victim of child sexual abuse.
 If you notice any signs of trauma in the genital area, such as bleeding, bruising, bloody sheets, underwear, or clothing, those are potential signs of molestation.

 You might also notice behavioral changes, including:

 WHAT TO DO AFTER A CHILD TELLS YOU THEY’VE BEEN SEXUALLY ABUSED